flushpot1125/bjs_pwa_example/README.md

-# offline content sample with Babylonjs
+# Offline WebXR content sample with Babylonjs and PWA

 # Background